A multistate approach to disability insurance reserving with information delays: Estimation

 \section{Estimation}

 To compute the transaction time reserves, one needs to estimate the valid time transition hazards, the IBNR-factor, and the adjudication probabilities.
 The IBNR-factor and adjudication probabilities are new model elements, and one hence needs to find a suitable way to estimate these.
 In addition, standard estimation procedures also do not apply for the valid time transition hazards since the data is contaminated by reporting delays and incomplete event adjudication.
-We propose a parametric three-step M-estimation procedure, first estimating the adjudication probabilities, then the IBNR-factor, and finally the valid time hazards.

 For simplicity, we limit the discussion to the situation where there is at most one reported disability claim in the sense that $Z^{(2)}$ can increase only once.
-In this case, the delay between the disability time $\tau_{\{i\}}$ and the time of the first reported disability $T_{\{2\}}$ equals the reporting delay of the disability event.
-This is sufficient for the application in Section~\ref{sec:application} and is done to make the asymptotics of the estimators a special case of Theorem 1 in~\citet{Buchardt.etal:2023b}.
-The methods however easily generalize to the case where several distinct disabilities may be reported, in which case both the IBNR-factor and disability reporting delay distribution would need to be estimated.
+In this case, the delay between the disability time $\tau_{\mathcal{I}}$ and the time of the first reported disability $T_{\{2\}}$ equals the reporting delay of the disability event, the latter being the difference between $\tau_{\mathcal{I}}$ and the last time where a disability is reported.
+This is sufficient for the application in Section~\ref{sec:application} and makes the statistical problem a special case of the one studied in~\citet{Buchardt.etal:2023b}.
+The methods however easily generalize to the case where several distinct disabilities may be reported, in which case both the IBNR-factor and disability reporting delay distribution would need to be estimated in order to compute the IBNR reserve and estimate the disability hazard, respectively.